hc21353/DoodleToDream/VQ-SGen/README.md

 - **SketchGPT** is implemented as a primitive-token autoregressive completion pipeline.
 - **VQ-SGen** is implemented as a shape/location token generation pipeline.

-The main purpose of this project is to compare how these two approaches behave in a sequential drawing setting.
+The project is designed to compare how these two approaches behave in a sequential drawing setting.

-## What is different from the original papers?
+## Differences from the Original Papers

 This repository is **not a strict reproduction** of the original papers.